DumbCaveSpider/LevelInfoMusic/README.md

 # Level Info Music
-Automatically plays a preview of the music level while you are in the level info screen.
+Automatically plays a preview of the custom level music when viewing level info screen.

 <cy>You can change the fade time and other settings in the mod settings.</c>